sansseriff/Isolated_Voltage_Source/README.md

 follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) guide for installation, and for configuring docker commands to work without sudo.

 ### 2a.
 Download and run published image
-If you don't plan to customize the voltage source user interface or back-end webserver, you may download a version from dockerhub:
+If you don't plan to customize the voltage source user interface or back-end webserver, you may download a version from dockerhub.
+This version works on x86-64 architecture computers.
+It will not work on ARM-based computers like raspberry pi.
+To get an ARM-compatible image, you will have to build it yourself.
+See instructions in 2b.

 Download: